| This article contains content suitable only for people who own

 could request an encrypted connection from the layers below but couldn't

+see into those layers to determine how they were operating.
 The data is there - I have the packets.
 So, propeller hat up to

+10,000 RPMs.
 I've done my share of protocol analysis.
 From reverse engineering

 Kalatel camera control protocols for the MDOT project, writing kernel